-Cindy and I go back a few years.
+Cindy and I go back a few years before Mercy’s Rain was in the making.
 The two of us were roommates at a conference once, and I can tell you, she has a great big, beautiful heart!
 We share the same agent, Diana Flegal, at Hartline Literary Agency.
 I am personally thrilled to celebrate the release of Cindy’s debut novel, Mercy’s Rain with you.
 Her novel, published with Kregel Publications officially released January 27th, 2015.

 Many people may know you, Cindy, because you’re in partnership with Eddie Jones at christiandevotions. us and the director of Writers Advance: Bootcamp, but tell us something we might not know about you.